tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 ## And thus it goes…

-This started as some scratch code to try and generate keywords for a consistent set of HTML pages, with the intent of applying what I built here to a diverse set (everything I&#8217;ve read and remembered to bookmark in the past 7 years).
+This started as some scratch code to try and generate keywords for a consistent set of HTML pages, with the intent of applying what I built here to a diverse set (everything I've read and remembered to bookmark in the past 7 years).
 My next steps are going to be to try TextRank against the data to evaluate how it does and to modify the RAKE code to accept some constraints to see if, for instance, a limit of 2-3 word phrases nets a better set.

 Along the way, I also realized that LessThanDot has an awesome set of content available that would be interesting to analyze (over 1800 posts) and between tags, titles, and categories there is some labeling in place that might enable some supervised learning techniques.